openvinotoolkit/model_server/docs/ovms_quickstart.md

 ```

-Use these links for more information about the folder structure and how to deploy more than one model at the time:
+Use these links for more information about the folder structure and how to deploy more than one model at a time:
 - [Prepare models](./models_repository.md#preparing-the-models-repository)
 - [Deploy multiple models at once and to start a Docker container with a configuration file](./docker_container.md#step-3-start-the-docker-container)